 Kava Ceremony at Koroua Village

 A visit to Koroua Village was part of the Sigatoka River Safari itinerary.
 Participating in a Kava presentation is cultural must-do when visiting Fiji.
 It is a ritual and an important social event.
 In our visit to the village, the kava presentation serves as a “get to know you” session as well as respect for the village head.
-Ladies and children seat behind the men in a kava presentation and required to wear a sulu (sarong) too.
+As part of the Fijian culture pertaining hierarchy, ladies and children seat behind the men in a kava presentation and required to wear a sulu (sarong) too.

 A kava presentation ceremony starts with the village head presenting kava gift to village chief, on behalf of us.
 The presentation is also to seek permission for our visit to the village.
 This ritual is a form of respect to the village chief and attendees are requested remain silent during the Kava presentation.